cl4ytn/advprog-modul6/README.md

 Now we use `match` because there are three cases: `/`, `/sleep`, and `/anything else`.
 "The first arm" has the same logic as our previous if statement.
 The second arm forces the program to sleep for 10 seconds before returning the contents of hello.html to simulate.
 The last arm has the same logic as the previous else statement.
 Its important to understand this concept because if we don't handle mulitple requests, our response times will be slow.
 To tackle this, we can implement thread pooling.

 # Commit 5 Reflection Notes:
+In main.rs, we update the main function to bind the TCP listener to our localhost, which returns an instance of TcpListener or panics, `TcpListener::bind("127.0.0.1:7878").unwrap()`.
+We then create a thread pool with 4 workers threats, `ThreadPool::new(4)`.
+Then, we iterate through the TCP connections to accept a new TCP stream.
+Finally, `pool.execute(|| { handle_connection(stream); })` executes a closure on one of the worker threats in the thread pool.
+When this happens, a TCP stream is passed into `handle_connection`.

+In lib.rs, we import the necessary modules to implement a thread pool. `workers` is a vector Worker instances. `sender` sends tasks to worker threads. `Job` is a type alias that holds the closure type for `execute`. `new` creates worker theads in the `workers` vector to create a new thread pool. `execute` sends a closure (`F`) to the thread pool through the `sender`. `Worker` has an id and a thread attribute.
+In its implementation, `new` creates a new thread to receive jobs to execute.